New Testament: Disciples & Companions

 Approximately 7 references

-Multiple figures: (1) Simeon in the Temple — devout man in Jerusalem who had been promised he would see the Messiah.
-When Mary and Joseph brought the infant Jesus, Simeon blessed them and proclaimed the Nunc Dimittis: "Lord, now let your servant depart in peace" (Luke 2:25-35).
-(2) Simeon called Niger — a leader in the Antioch church (Acts 13:1).
+Multiple figures share this name: (1) Simeon in the Temple — a devout man in Jerusalem to whom God had promised he would not die before seeing the Messiah.
+When Mary and Joseph brought the infant Jesus to the Temple, Simeon took the child in his arms, blessed the family, and proclaimed the Nunc Dimittis: "Lord, now let your servant depart in peace" (Luke 2:25-35).
+(2) Simeon called Niger — a prophet and teacher in the Antioch church (Acts 13:1).
 (3) The patriarch Simeon, son of Jacob.

 Key references: 2 Peter 1:1, Acts 13:1, Acts 15:14, Luke 2:25, Luke 2:34, Luke 3:30, Revelation 7:7